ENERGY REGULATION DURING THE ADULT LIFESPAN

 Location: Human Nutrition Research Center on Aging

-Title: Combined effects of aerobic exercise and diet on lipids and lipoproteins in overweight and obese adults: a meta-analysis
+Title: Efficacy of aerobic exercise and a prudent diet for improving selected lipids and lipoproteins in adults: A meta-analysis of andomized controlled trials

 | Kelley, George - |